-5. Subsection (e) states that the governing principles of a UNA can limit or eliminate the monetary liability of a manager who is found to have breached a fiduciary duty except for the five exceptions listed in the subsection.
+3. Subsection (c) states that the governing principles of a UNA can limit or eliminate the monetary liability of a manager who is found to have breached a fiduciary duty except for the five exceptions listed in the subsection.
 Even if the manager is exempt from monetary damages, he or she could still be bound by an injunction or other equitable remedy granted by a court.
-This limitation, unlike most governing principles, must be in a record, which means that it must be in some kind of writing.

-6. This Section only deals with the liability of a UNA manager to the UNA and its members.
+4. This Section only deals with the liability of a UNA manager to the UNA and its members.
 Liability of a manager to third parties is dealt with in other sections of this Act.
-See Section 8 and Comment 2 to Section 8 dealing with limitations on liability to third parties under state and federal volunteer protection acts.
+See Sections 8 and 9 and Comment 2 to Section 8 dealing with limitations on liability to third parties under state and federal volunteer protection acts.